 Finally, I can tick off this point from my bucket list.
 I already wanted to visit the Irish version of the Statue of Liberty during my stay in Summer.
 Unfortunately, two weeks were not enough to explore the West/ South and the North.

 Besides my obsession with lighthouses, the second one is to find all the replicas of the Statue of Liberty.
-I already spotted a few of them in France and the USA and when I learned that Ireland has also one of them, the plan was made to get to know where to find it.
+I already spotted a few of them in France and the USA, and when I learned that Ireland also has one of them, the plan was made to get to know where to find it.
 Of course, to visit it as well.
 So thought, so done.
 I found it!

 You will find this one in Mulnami More, County Donegal.
 If you leave Dungloe and follow the N56 to Donegal, you will pass it automatically after approx 15 kilometers.
-The little Lady Liberty stays in the front of a house directly on the street.
+The little Lady Liberty stays in the front of a home directly on the street.
 By the way, you can rent the house for your vacation and travels.
 Would that be cool?
 To stay in a house with ocean view and the statue of liberty in your garden?
 I thought about it.
-But a minimum four-person house for the single me would have been a bit awkward and expensive, unfortunately.
+But a minimum four-person home for the single me would have been a bit awkward and expensive, unfortunately.

 The story behind that one is easy, short and funny at the same time.
 Well, the owner found that one in Limerick in a Pub to be more specific.
 And somehow he was so fascinated that he bought it from the Pub owner.
 Ever since it stays in his front garden overlooking Gweebarra Bay.